-You may have overheard of calcium beforehand.
-Calcium (Ca) is a vital element that aids our bones stay tough and capable to support our load hence calcium rich foods are recomended.
+You may have overheard about calcium beforehand.
+Calcium (Ca) is a vital element that aids our bones stay tough and capable to support our load hence calcium-rich foods are recommended.
 Calcium is also used by our nervous system to help transmit impulses through our body.

 Element 21: Scandium

 Scandium is mined from one of the rare minerals from Scandinavia making it a rare earth element.
 The color it develops when exposed to air is yellowish or pinkish cast.
 One of the characteristics of Scandium is it gets tarnished and burned easily if ignited.
 It also reacts with hydrogen gas and will dissolve in acids.

 Titanium with its symbol Ti is a transition element with lustrous silver color, a fairly high melting temperature of 1,668 °C. It is also known for its high strength and low density.
 Titanium is usually found in the form of titanium dioxide in nature.
 Due to its high strength and low-density properties, it finds applications in the aircraft industry like the air force, spacecraft industry like in the case of Cassini spacecraft and in ballistic projectile launches like missiles for the navy and army.